 Normally, our heart muscle contractions are initiated from an electrical impulse in the right atrium in the sinoatrial sinus node.
 This is the “natural pacemaker” that causes the normal range of regular heartbeats (normal rhythm or sinus rhythm) that begin with electrical-induced muscular contraction in the atrium to move oxygenated blood from the left atrium to the left ventricle (blood enters the left atrium through the pulmonary veins).
-When this normal electrical impulse is disrupted by additional electrical activity of cells in the atrium outside of the sinoatrial node, often the result is either irregular signals that result in chaotic muscular contractions of the atria.
+When this normal electrical impulse is disrupted by additional electrical activity of cells in the atrium outside of the sinoatrial node, often the result is either irregular signals that result in chaotic muscular contractions of the atria or very fast and regular signals where contractions are less chaotic.
 If the atrial electrical signals are very fast and regular, atrial flutter occurs.
 If the atrial generated signals are irregular or chaotic, atrial fibrillation occurs.
 People describe atrial fibrillation as feeling:

 Serious symptoms that require immediate medical treatment (call 911) include:

 Although there are no blood tests that can confirm a diagnosis of atrial fibrillation, your doctor may order blood tests to check for other health problems that may mimic or contribute to your symptoms, for example, infections, heart attacks, and thyroid problems.

 Picture of a Cross Section of the Heart Including the Atria and Ventricles.

 termed supraventricular tachycardia, meaning that the problem occurs above the ventricles.
 For AFib, the abnormal heart rhythms

 are due to irregular electrical activity in the atria, mainly the right atrium